 ABOUT CAPTAIN MILES AND A BRIEF SHOP HISTORY

 Hello.
 I am an alumnus of St. Ignatius.
-I graduated from college in 1968 at the height of the Vietnam War, and entered Air Force fighter pilot school that same month.
-After 18 months of training I enter the war zone.
+I graduated from college in 1968 at the height of the Vietnam War, and entered Air Force pilot school that same month.
+After 18 months of training I entered the war zone.
 I was awarded a Distinguished Flying Cross and four Air Medals for assault airlift and rescue.

 After the service, I spent 35 years flying jumbo B747 freighters around the world for Flying Tigers and later FedEx.
 From 2003 to 2007 I built, wired, and flight-tested an 250 MPH experimental aero composite aircraft with final certification in late 2007.

 I bring those aerospace assembly and vibrational analysis skills into violin restoration.
 The violin shop was started in 2013, when I was volunteering as a teaching-artist in an el Sistema orchestra.
 I am a Mark O’Connor certified violin teacher, and I hold a two-year certificate in Music for Social Change from North Park University.

 The eventual concept for StringWizards at St. Ignatius began in 2013.
 The move took place in fall of 2017 with the shop completion in the Spring of 2018.
 In 2019 we gained national recognition for what we do, which includes an unprecedented student opportunity in several directions.

 I am most grateful to Ms. Mary Ellen Schneider, chair of the St. Ignatius music department and John Chandler in the Development Department for recognizing and embracing the repair and community outreach concepts.
 Their voices were key.